Colorado Springs, Colorado: Military

 As of 2021, there are nearly 45,000 active-duty troops in the Colorado Springs area.
 There are more than 100,000 veterans and thousands of reservists.
 The military and defense contractors supply more than 40% of the Pikes Peak region's economy.

-Colorado Springs is home to the Peterson Space Force Base, Schriever Space Force Base, Cheyenne Mountain Space Force Station, U.S. Space Command, and Space Operations Command— the largest contingent of space service military installations.
-They are responsible for intelligence gathering, space operations, and cyber missions.
+Colorado Springs is home to the Peterson Space Force Base, Schriever Space Force Base, Cheyenne Mountain Space Force Station, U.S. Space Command, and Space Operations Command—the largest contingent of space service military installations, responsible for intelligence gathering, space operations, and cyber missions.

 Peterson Space Force Base is responsible for the North American Aerospace Defense Command (NORAD) and the United States Northern Command (USNORTHCOM) headquarters, Space Operations Command, and Space Deltas 2, 3, and 7.
 Located at Peterson is the 302nd Airlift Wing, an Air Force Reserve unit, that transports passengers and cargo and fights wildfires.

 Schriever Space Force Base is responsible for Joint Task Force-Space Defense and Space Deltas 6, 8, and 9.
 The NORAD and USNORTHCOM Alternate Command Center is located at the Cheyenne Mountain Complex.
 Within the mountain complex, the Cheyenne Mountain Space Force Station has been operated by Space Operations Command.
 On January 13, 2021, the Air Force announced a new permanent home for Space Command, moving it from Colorado Springs to Huntsville, Alabama in 2026, but the decision could be reversed by Congress.
 (Note: Political leaders in Colorado plan to ask President Biden's administration to review the merits of the decision.
 Huntsville also has to pass an environmental review before the decision is final.
 Air Force documents show Alabama ranked higher than Colorado in 11 of 21 comparisons used by the government in seeking the best site for the new U.S. Space Command's permanent headquarters.
 In the Space Command headquarters comparison, Alabama ranks in top third in nine of the 21 categories.
 Colorado ranks in the top third in five categories.
 Alabama ranks in bottom third in three of the 21 categories and Colorado ranks in bottom third in 10 of the 21 categories.)

 President Richard Nixon gives a commencement ceremony speech at the Air Force Academy in Colorado Springs, June 4, 1969.

 Army divisions are trained and stationed at Fort Carson.
-The United States Air Force Academy was established after World War II, on land donated by the City of Colorado Springs.
+The United States Air Force Academy was established after World War II on land donated by the City of Colorado Springs.